v-zhuravlev/zbx_snmpsim/etcd/README.md

 docker-compose -f docker-compose.zabbix.yml up -d
 ```

-- Log in to the Zabbix frontend and import Nginx templates `template_app_etcd_http.xml`.
+- Log in to the Zabbix frontend and import Etcd templates `template_app_etcd_http.xml`.

 - Run the command to automatically add hosts to Zabbix: